 We ended up coming back another day to take couple’s photos and was able to get a really clear photo with no clouds.

-Panning video view of Lake Louise
+Here is a quick video that pans the view of Lake Louise

 You can rent a kayak or canoe and navigate on the lake.
 They are pretty pricey to rent here, travel tip is rent a canoe at Emerald Lake for much cheaper and just as good of views.